Skip to Content

 There are plenty of hot spots where you can find high-quality amethyst specimens in New Jersey.
 Bergen County might be the best place to find it.

 You can search in the basalt and diabase outcrops or road cuts, or you can head to Begen Hill, the Hudson River region, and search in the road cuts and exposures.
-Snake Hill is another excellent place, whereas, in Warren Township, you can find amethyst in the brook gravels.
+Snake Hill is another excellent place; in Warren Township, you can find amethyst in the brook gravels.

 To find quartz gemstones in New Jersey, head towards the Prospect Park Quarry in the northern region.
 The area quarries near the Pompton Lakes are excellent, and so is the Rock Hill Quarry in central New Jersey.

-The area quarries in Barnardsville or the 3M Quarry in Belle Mead are also great places to find quartz gemstones in New Jersey.
+The quarries in Barnardsville and the 3M Quarry in Belle Mead are also great places to find quartz gemstones in New Jersey.

 List of Minerals Found in New Jersey

-There are hundreds of mineral specimens present in New Jersey.
-You can find gold, albite, analcime, apatite, calcite, galena, malachite, magnesite, feldspar, garnet, prehnite, bornite, chalcopyrite, tremolite, allanite, chondrodite, barite, dolomite, goethite, silver, hornblende, willemite, azurite, braunite, or marcasite, among others.
+There are hundreds of mineral specimens found in New Jersey.
+Gold, albite, analcime, apatite, calcite, galena, malachite, magnesite, feldspar, garnet, prehnite, bornite, chalcopyrite, tremolite, allanite, chondrodite, barite, dolomite, goethite, silver, hornblende, willemite, azurite, braunite, or marcasite are among the minerals found.

 MineralLocation